2016 Malaysia FAM Cup

 The 2016 Malaysia FAM Cup (referred to as the FAM Cup or FAM League) is the 65th season of the Malaysia FAM League since its establishment in 1952.
 The league is currently the third level football league in Malaysia.
 Melaka United are the previous champion and currently play in the second level of Malaysian football, Malaysia Premier League.
 For 2016 season, there are 18 teams will compete in the league where 11 teams are from last season while 7 new teams entered the competition.

+Season changes

+The following teams have changed division since the 2015 season.